 Below, I’ve created a bit of a budget planning for you, based on the way I travelled myself in 2006: 3 months of backpacking Australia alone and 2008 (with my brother for 2 months).
 Both times I stayed in (not always the best) hostels in Australia and used public transport and a couple of organized tours in the more remote areas.
 I tried to cook myself where possible (easier when you’re travelling with others than when alone) and went for budget Australia ‘backpacker meals’ where available.

-Of course, I’ve tried my best to give you the updated prices (2018), but always check the linked websites to find a more accurate estimate.
+Of course, I’ve tried my best to give you the updated prices for Australia for a month costs (2018), but always check the linked websites to find a more accurate estimate.
 I hope you enjoy this extensive backpacking Australia guide!